Banisteriopsis caapi: Alkaloids

 These alkaloids of the beta-carboline class act as monoamine oxidase inhibitor (MAOIs).
 The MAOIs allow the primary psychoactive compound, DMT, which is introduced from the other common ingredient in ayahuasca Psychotria viridis, to be orally active.
+The constituents that may be responsible for the hallucinogenic activity of Banisteriopsis caapi include harmaline, tetrahydroharmine, and to a lesser extent harmine.

 The stems contain 0.11–0.83% beta-carbolines, with harmine and tetrahydroharmine as the major components.

 Alkaloids are present in all parts of the plant.

 Polyphenols

-In addition to beta-carbolines, caapi is known to contain proanthocyanidins, epicatechin and procyanidin B2, which have antioxidant properties.
+In addition to beta-carbolines, caapi is known to contain proanthocyanidins, epicatechin and procyanidin B2.

-Pharmacology

-Neurogenesis

-Several studies have shown the alkaloids in the B. caapi vine promote neurogenesis.
-More specifically, in vitro studies showed that harmine, tetrahydroharmine and harmaline, stimulated neural stem cell proliferation, migration, and differentiation into adult neurons.
-In vivo studies conducted on the dentate gyrus of the hippocampus noted an increase in the proliferation of BrdU positive cells in response to 100 μg of 5-MeO-DMT injected intravenously in the adult mouse brain.

 History

-First mention of caapi comes from early Spanish and Portuguese explorers and missionaries who visited South America in the 16th century, describing ayahuasca brews as “diabolic” and dangerous decoctions.
+The first mentions of caapi come from early Spanish and Portuguese explorers and missionaries who visited South America in the 16th century, describing ayahuasca brews as "diabolic" and dangerous decoctions.